We were already awake, so I stuck my head outside.

 That’s apparently what happened to that man.

-Cowboy says once you’re in, you can’t be rescued.
+Cowboy says once you’re in, there’s no way to get you out.

 Cowboy’s brother-in-law got second- and third-degree burns from boiling grease splashing on him.

-He had scars from above his knees all the way up to his face.
+He ended up with scars from above his knees all the way up to his face.

-We’ve been extremely lucky that Cowboy has never had any serious injuries.
+We’ve been really lucky that Cowboy has never had any serious injuries.

-You try not to, but you do worry every time Cowboy goes to work.
+You try not to think about it, but you do worry every time he goes to work.

 You know he’s tired and not as alert as he should be.

-Tomorrow is store day, so I’m getting off of here and heading to bed.
+Tomorrow is store day, so I’m getting off here and heading to bed.

 2 comments: